godotengine/godot-docs/classes/class_inputeventmousemotion.rst

 Contains mouse and pen motion information.
 Supports relative, absolute positions and speed.
 See :ref:`Node._input<class_Node_method__input>`.

+\ **Note:** The behavior of this event is affected by the value of :ref:`Input.use_accumulated_input<class_Input_property_use_accumulated_input>`.
+When set to ``true`` (default), mouse/pen motion events received from the OS will be merged to emit an accumulated event only once per frame rendered at most.
+When set to ``false``, the events will be emitted as received, which means that they can be emitted multiple times per frame rendered, allowing for precise input reporting at the expense of CPU usage.

-\ **Note:** By default, this event is only emitted once per frame rendered at most.
-If you need more precise input reporting, set :ref:`Input.use_accumulated_input<class_Input_property_use_accumulated_input>` to ``false`` to make events emitted as often as possible.
-If you use InputEventMouseMotion to draw lines, consider implementing `Bresenham's line algorithm <https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm>`__ as well to avoid visible gaps in lines if the user is moving the mouse quickly.
+\ **Note:** If you use InputEventMouseMotion to draw lines, consider implementing `Bresenham's line algorithm <https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm>`__ as well to avoid visible gaps in lines if the user is moving the mouse quickly.

 Tutorials
 ---------